falling-fruit/falling-fruit-web/docs/styling.md

+---
+title: This page has a title
+rank: 3
+---
 ## Detecting mobile vs. desktop

 FF’s frontend is a progressive web app, which means that the same website is compatible with both desktop and mobile devices.